Small changes make life easier for seniors with dementia

 By DailyCaring Editorial Team

-This article wasn’t sponsored, but does contain affiliate links.
-We never link to products or services for the sole purpose of making a commission.
-Recommendations are based on our honest opinions.
+This article wasn’t sponsored, but contains some affiliate links.
+If you buy through an affiliate link on our site, we may earn a small commission, at no additional cost to you, and we appreciate your support.
+We never link to products for the sole purpose of making a commission.
+Product recommendations are based on our honest opinions.
 For more information, see How We Make Money.

 Dee Ann Miller